 Digital photographs must meet the following minimum technical requirements:

-- Standard image format: pdf, jpeg, or png
+- Standard image format: .jpeg or .png

 The Artist Row planning committee maintains one of the lowest fee structures in Rochester to encourage small and emerging artists to participate.

 You must submit a $10 non-refundable application fee with your online application.
 This fee covers the cost of processing your application materials.
 If you are accepted to the show, you will be required to pay an additional booth fee based on your application preference for Tier 1 or Tier 2.
 Tier 1 includes “standard” size (generally 10’x10′) booths with parking available behind your space for $60.
 Tier 2 includes smaller/unique shape booths with no parking available behind your space for $40.
 You will receive a link in your email to pay this booth fee via a secure form on the Artist Row website.
 Your booth space is not officially reserved until this booth fee is paid in full.

 A jury will review all applications to Artist Row 2017.
 Selection for participation in the show is based upon a combination of factors including originality, quality, technique, and overall aesthetic.
 All decisions of the jury are final and the application fee is nonrefundable.